elkcityhazard/andrew-mccall-hugo/content/blog/2024/07/why-i-dont-recommend-getflywheel-or-wpengine-for-most-wordpress-hosting.md

 On 25 sites, that adds up very quickly each month.
 A better solution is to easily log in to your server and set up a crontab or system service.

+## Large Sites Cause Syncing Issues

+The Local Development Tool has many positive attributes and it has never been easier to set up a local Wordpress development environment using it.
+For small sites, it is almost always all one needs to have an efficient and positive Wordpress development experience.
+That being said, many of our clients have older and much larger websites.
+Once the database tables increase in size to the 30GB plus range, Local By Flywheel tends to struggle.
+Pulling and pushing sites tends to take an inordinately long time; sometimes it will even take up an entire mornining to pull down the site from localhost.

+For these sites, I almost always resort to rsync because it is simply more efficient at processing the large amount of data.

+If you are interested in syncing a Wordpress site locally, I suggesting reading up on this excellent tutorial: [How To Clone A Wordpress Website With WP-CLI and Rsync](https://permanenttourist.ch/2021/02/how-to-clone-a-wordpress-website-with-wp-cli-and-rsync/ "How To Clone A Wordpress Website With WP-CLI and Rsync")

 ## Where to host instead of Flywheel or WP Engine?